wcarmon/docs/golang/structs.md

 - TODO: Embedding

+# Anonymous structs
+1. For ephemeral structures for one-time use
+1. Infrequently useful in prod systems
+1. local to a function/method
+    1. Cannot be top level declaration since requires `:=`

 # Idioms
 1. Getters & Setters are neither required nor idiomatic
 1. If you have getters, use `Owner`, not ~~`GetOwner`~~